CyrilSharma/Blog/content/article/pareto.typ

 ]

-As a sidenote, I'm sort of convinved the following graph is true.
+As a sidenote, I'm sort of convinced the following graph is true.

 #let indices = range(5);
 #align(center)[